 Roksan Kandy K2 Tested at £750

 We called the Kandy K2 the best Kandy amplifier to date.
 It was a brilliant all-rounder that bettered its (Award-winning) L.III predecessor in every respect.
 Its presentation was full-bodied, detailed and well organised, and we had no trouble recommending it to, well, pretty much everyone.
 And- hold on to your hats - we heralded this amp as "immensely well made" and even gave props to the classy, programmable remote control.

 - See all our Roksan reviews

 Cyrus 6XP Tested at £900

 The 6XP was an incredibly versatile amplifier, able to be upgraded and customised in a number of ways.
 But as an out-of-the-box unit it was something of a belter - it delivered sound with incredible scale and dynamism, with low frequencies that had more depth than Cyrus had previously been known for.
-We loved it so much we awarded it a Product of the Year gong in 2010, too.
+We loved it so much we awarded it a Product of the Year gong two years running.

 Marantz PM6004 Tested at £310

 Marantz was no stranger to winning Awards for budget amplifiers, but the PM6004 really was something special.
 It was the result of a complete internal revamp which saw integrated circuits switched out for separate pre- and power-amp sections with discrete components.
-The result was a well-balanced sound that perfectly mixed refinement, insight and attack.
+The result was a well-balanced performer that perfectly mixed refinement, insight and attack.
 Its successor, the PM6005, would go on to win the Best Buy Award for budget amplifiers in 2013 and 2014.

 Rotel RA-10 Tested at £350

 The RA-10 was a surprise winner to some, as the Rotel name hadn’t been associated with class-leading amps for some time.
 Nonetheless, the RA-10 was a well-deserved winner, delivering an entertaining and engaging sound that kept us listening for hours.
 It even saw off the pre-tournament favourite, the Marantz PM6004.

 Arcam's Full Metal Jacket range delivered the Product of the Year winner for 2013 and 2014, marking a return to two-channel amp supremacy for a brand which has, at times, dominated this category.
 It's all about stability and composure here, with the Arcam A19 delivering a quietly composed but brilliantly transparent sound that should suit pretty much any system.